AI Use Cases/Professional Services

 ROI & Revenue Impact

-ROI compounds as the system learns.
+The return should compound as the system learns.
 By month 6, the AI has enough campaign outcome data to refine its expansion probability model - accuracy improves, false positives decline, and marketing hit rates increase.
-By month 12, the firm has built a repeatable, data-driven account growth engine that requires minimal manual intervention and scales across multiple service lines and geographies.
-A typical mid-market Professional Services firm (300-500 billable consultants) sees $2-4M in incremental margin contribution within 12 months, with payback occurring by month 5-6.
-The system becomes increasingly valuable as it accumulates firm-specific win patterns and engagement data.
+By month 12, the target state is a repeatable account growth engine that scales across service lines and geographies.
+The payback model for a mid-market firm is built during scoping from your own billable rates and margin structure - which is exactly what the free AI Opportunity Assessment establishes.

 Target Scope